 The Problem for Oracle for Oracle Cloud vs. AWS

 The problem with this for Oracle is that databases are Oracle’s core strength.

 The original purpose of making such acquisitions in the first place was, at least in part, to concentrate the account management and sales effort.
 Therefore, an Oracle rep would not only offer databases but applications as well.
 Enterprise accounts tend to like to concentrate their purchases from as few vendors as possible.
-That is rather than evaluate each offering on its own merits.
+That is, rather than evaluate each offer on its own merits.
 IT pushes the business to make their lives as easy as possible and to manage fewer vendors.

 Therefore, the thought goes that the more that any one rep can offer, the higher the ability to crossover sales for various products.

 Historically, vendors that have made the most money have used a strong capability in one area to sell more products in another area.
 This is how vendors grow from stronger offerings to progressively weaker offerings.

 The databases trend is clear — most of the growth is coming from open source databases versus proprietary databases.
 This will have a significant impact on Oracle Cloud vs. AWS.
 What this shows us is that the original promoters of open source are being proven correct.

 - The Relational Market: Oracle still dominates this in both its proprietary databases and, in MySQL, is giving way to open source databases.

 - The Rise of AWS: The usage of AWS’s open source databases continues to proliferate.
 This is bad for Oracle Cloud vs. AWS because AWS primarily offers open-source databases on its PaaS.
 It exposes more customers to non-Oracle databases.
 And the more they do, the more customers will realize they often have Oracle databases that could be migrated to open source options.